 Without comfortable walking shoes and the proper clothing, it is less likely for seniors to take part in physical activity.
 When shopping for walking shoes for seniors, comfort and functionality are the key factors to consider.

 Finding a pair of walking shoes with a velcro strap, wide toe box, and grippy rubber sole can help give seniors the confidence to stay fit and active.
+Listed below are our recommendations for the best walking shoes for seniors in 2024.

 As seniors get older, they are more prone to experiencing foot problems like plantar fasciitis, swollen feet, and toe deformities.
 In fact, foot pain in older adults is associated with a 62 percent increased risk of recurrent falls.
 This is why prioritizing foot health can help seniors walk more safely, as long as they pick a good pair for their foot shape.